The Skyline Problem In C++ - C++ Programming Tutorial

 Result Storage:

-• The result, which stores the key points of the Skyline, can have at most 2n points in the worst case (when every building adds a new key point).
+• The storage of the outcome, containing the essential points of the Skyline, can accommodate a maximum of 2n points under the most adverse scenario (in which each building contributes a new key point).

 Approach 2: Using Divide and Conquer Approach